Understanding Food Intolerance and Sensitivities Plus Easy Substitutes

 Soy, almond, rice and coconut milks are the most common substitutes.
 Other nut milks are used as well and are relatively easy to make at home.

 Gluten is pretty much on par with dairy when it comes to awareness and substitutes.
-Following the rise in banting-type diets and the subsequent war on carbs, gluten-free options are available at almost every food serving establishment these days.
+Following the rise in banting-type diets and the subsequent war on carbs, gluten-free options are available at almost every food-serving establishment these days.

 But what is gluten even?
 Gluten is the name for proteins found in wheat, barley, rye and triticale (hybrid of wheat and rye).

-Non-celiac gluten sensitivities have been said to impact up to 13% of the population.
+Non-coeliac gluten sensitivities have been said to impact up to 13% of the population.
 This is general gluten sensitivity that doesn’t affect the immune system.
 The general symptoms experienced by those with gluten intolerance/sensitivity range from digestive issues to allergy-type symptoms.

-Celiac disease is an autoimmune disease which attacks the small intestine and can cause the digestive system some serious harm.
+Coeliac disease is an autoimmune disease which attacks the small intestine and can cause the digestive system some serious harm.
 This can be fatal, so staying away from products containing gluten is straight up necessary.

 Easy substitutes for gluten